82nd Avenue Chinese Neighborhood. Portland.

 Chinese American Citizens Alliance Headquarters Building.
 Portland.

 The Chinese American Citizens Alliance (CACA), Portland Lodge headquarters was originally at 211 N.W.
-Third Avenue in New Chinatown when it was established in 1921.
-The building is presently the home of the Hip Sing Association.
+Third Avenue in today's New Chinatown when it was established in 1921.
 The CACA is a national non-partisan activist organization for Chinese American empowerment and is actively involved in community service.
-(See Hip Sing Association Building, Multnomah County).
 Reference: Chinese American Citizens Alliance-Portland Lodge; Email communication April 3, 2011.

 Chinese Consolidated Benevolent Association Building.
 Portland.